chadblack/Inquisition2025/calendar.md

 READ:

-* Allyson Poksa, "When Bigamy is the Charge: Gallegan Women and the Holy Office."
+* Poksa, Allyson.
+1999."When Bigamy is the Charge: Gallegan Women and the Holy Office."
 Pp. 189-208 in Giles, *Women in the Inquisition*.

-**September 25 (Thursday)**
+**September 25 (Thursday): Jurisdictional Irregularities**

 READ:

+* Monter, William.
+1990.
+"Sodomy: the fateful accident."
+Pp. 276-299 in *Frontiers of Heresy: The Spanish Inquisition from the Basque Lands to Sicily*.

 ## Week 7: Spanish Witchcraft

 **September 30 (Tuesday)**

+* Zamora Calvo, María Jesús.
+2021.
+"Catalina Mateo: Portrait of a Witch in Sixteenth-Century Castile."
+In María Jesús Zamora Calvo, editor, *Women Witchcraft and the Inquisition in Spain and the New World*.
+Louisiana State University Press.

 **October 2 (Thursday)**

+* Homza, Document 13, "Deliberations on the Reality and Heresy of Witchcraft, 1526."
+153-163.
+* Monter, "Witchcraft: the forgotten offense."
+255-275
 ## Week 8: Fall Break

 **October 7 (Tuesday) Relaxation**